 Did you know a silver nugget that weighed 1850 pounds (!) was found near Aspen?
 It was a long time ago, but it makes sense why Coloradans love Hershey’s Kisses.
 It is like a big silver nugget.
 Reese’s Pieces and candy canes were runners up.

 Some people call people from Connecticut Nutmeggers.
 Must be an inside joke.
 But I guess Nutmegger is appropriate for a Christmas season article.
 It certainly rolls off the tongue better than Connecticuters.
-What rolls down the tongue in CT are M&M’s.
+What else rolls down the tongues of Nutmeggers?
+Reindeer corn.
+It’s the number one holiday candy this year.
 Followed by Hershey Kisses and candy canes.

 Register your candy canes here for the best tax advantages.
 You can visit them on your holidays.
 Candy canes took the number one spot in the land of corporate entities.
 Followed by Pez and Hershey Kisses.

-They found an 8,000 year old body in Florida so well preserved they extracted DNA out of its brain tissue.
-Maybe in a few more millennia they’ll dig up some poor sap from our time with a belly full of Skittles.
-Floridians loved them for Halloween too.
-M&M’s and Snickers were runners up.
+Weird trivia: They found an 8,000 year old body in Florida so well preserved they extracted DNA out of its brain tissue.
+Maybe in a few more millennia they’ll dig up some poor sap from our time with a belly full of Snickers.
+M&M’s and Skittles were runners up.

 Sit on your idyllic Georgian porch, watch the willows weep and hand out candy canes to your neighbors.
 Sounds like a fine holiday tradition to me, even if I did just make that up.
 Candy canes topped the Peach State, followed by fruity combo of Skittles and Starburst.